 d) most in

 Explanation: The positive of inner is in.
-The superlative of inner is inmost or innermost.
-The word in most in does not exist.
+The superlative of inner is innermost.
+The word inmost does not exist; and the phrase most in is grammatically incorrect.
 This is an irregular comparison of adjectives.

 7. Choose the correct statement:

 Explanation: The correct statement is: Milk is cheaper than water.
 In this case, using ‘cheapest’ would be incorrect, since it’s a comparison between only two entities, that is milk and water.
 Most one syllable adjectives form their comparatives and superlatives with -er/-est. However, participles used as adjectives are exceptions, as, I’ve never felt more tired in all my life.